filecoin-project/system-test-matrix/README.md

     5. Token
     6. Storage Mining
     7. Markets
 - _Subsystem_: A logical part of one of the systems listed above.
-See each system spec and implementation for possible subsystems.
+See each system spec for possible subsystems.
 - _Feature_: A component that implements a specific behaviour.
 - _Scenario_: One specific behaviour of a _Feature_.
-- _Test Suite_: A path to a test file in the Lotus repository[^1] that implements the test for a certain _Test Scenario_
+- _Test Suite_: A path to a test file (`*_test.go`) that implements the test for a certain _Test Scenario_

-### Example
-Let's look at a simple (textual) example:
-- There is a feature called: `FileImport`
-- One scenario is: `Given a non-empty file, produce a .car file with identical contents, padded up to a power of 2`
-- The tests for this scenario are implemented inside: `node/impl/client/client_test.go` which is of `kind="integration"` and it's passing
-- It belongs to the `Client` subsystem inside the `Files&Data` system [^4]
+- _Package_: A golang package
+- _Repository_: Source code repository

 ## Contributing